Eliasfunction/golang_demo/chatroom/readme.txt

 3. user search online list
 4. user's hang up and exit

+Used Netcat to test,ip 127.1 8000.
+Logout after 10 seconds of standby.

 Relay version is server1 and server2.
 Final version is server3 now.
 Subsequent versions will be updated soon.